lee-man/ga-testing/README.md

 # bnn-testing
+Created on 6/11/2020.
-Try BNN for lossless testing compression
+Try BNN for lossless testing compression.
+This repo only contains only a rough implementation of a binarized auto-encoder for compressing the scan chain patterns.